Your frequently asked questions answered

 Mediation generally takes one full day, starting at 9am and finishing at around 5.00pm.
 Of course, some mediations finish before 5.00pm and if a resolution is close, some extend past 5.00pm.

-Deborah Awyzio Mediations offers a fixed fee mediation package of $3,300 (including GST).
+Deborah Awyzio Mediations offers a fixed fee mediation full day package of $4,400 (including GST).
 See costs for all inclusions.
 Many parties agree to divide the costs of mediation and pay equally.

 The following are some key points that will help you prepare for mediation.